farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

-- `register` - register a new fid from any address
+- `register` - register a new fid from any address.
-- `transfer` - move an fid to a new custody address
+- `transfer` - move an fid to a new custody address.
-- `recover` - recover (move) an fid to a new custody address
+- `recover` - recover (move) an fid to a new custody address.

 ### Upgradeability